5.5 minute read. Inspired and adapted from Wolfe’s The Far and the Near

 John Kosovitch was a writer.
-At twenty-two he moved to New York City in hopes of publishing novel or becoming a journalist, but for years he received thousands of rejections from agents, newspapers, publishers, and magazines, so he became reconciled to obscurity and manual labor.
-At twenty-seven, he considered applying to journalism schools, but out of the momentum of the daily grind (he was exhausted and in a state of self-loathing after bartending), the various temptations and vices (lonely women find bartenders charming, he drank for free), and an obsession with his own work, he let the deadlines pass…
+At twenty-two he moved to New York City in hopes of publishing a novel or becoming a journalist, but for years he received thousands of rejections from agents, newspapers, publishers, and magazines, so he became reconciled to obscurity and manual labor.
+At twenty-seven, he considered applying to journalism schools, but out of the momentum of the daily grind, the various temptations and vices, and an obsession with his own work, he let the deadlines pass…

 Despite growing hardened and jaded, John held on to a glimmer of hope.
 He had poured thousands of beers while watching the sticky foam drip down his trembling hands, lifted thousands of chairs in the graying dawn, tied thousands of trash bags and heaved them into backyard dumpsters, shoveled vomit out of clogged sinks, scrubbed rat shit out of crevices, and shuttled back and forth until the ache in his legs radiated up to the back of his neck.
 But beyond the physical demands which always became endurable, then habitual, it was the grasping pettiness of humanity which filled him with an unspeakable horror.
 It was the thousands of empty conversations, the whining and complaining, night after night hearing the same stories, the same mind-numbing stupidity, the vapid questions, observing the conniving callousness, the mean squabbles, the bleary-eyed drunkenness, the cackles of hoarse laughter.
 Were these the people who he was creating art for?
 Is this the world that would consume and spit out the triumphant products of his sensitive soul?
 No. The contrast between the ambitions and dreams in his heart with the sniveling demands of the patrons and co-workers was a pulsing pain…a pain that would throb in his chest whenever he was jostled by the rhythms of his occupation in the midst of the shining vision of what his life could be.
 So he wouldn’t play their game.
 No. He wouldn’t create for them…